Avoid These Money Management Mistakes

-Additionally, according to PNC’s Perspectives on Retirement survey (August 2015), many are wary about the solvency of Social Security.
+According to 2018 Gallup polling, many are wary about the solvency of Social Security.
 And given that they can no longer rely on hefty employer pensions during their retirement years, many investors are increasingly feeling a sense of personal responsibility for managing their retirement planning.

 As you near retirement, you will be provided with a Social Security benefit statement.
 This statement will detail your expected monthly benefit amount if you start collecting at your full retirement age (FRA), which is 66 for those born in 1943 through 1954.
 It will also show another figure, about 25 percent less, if you claim at the earliest possible age (62).
 Finally, you’ll see a third figure, about 32 percent higher than the FRA amount, if you delay receiving benefits until your 70th birthday.
 The swing between the 25 percent lesser benefit amount that you may receive for claiming early and the 32 percent gain for waiting makes the age 70 benefit amount roughly 76 percent higher than the age 62 figure.